markstringer-dti/markstringer-dti.github.io/dti.md

 >> You will never be alone, if you take with you everywhere the ingredients and equipment to make a dry martini.
 Because, even if you think you are completely alone and stranded on a desert island, the minute that you start to make the dry martini, someone will jump out from behind a palm tree and say "that's not how you make a dry martini."

 Something like this is true of developing working software.
-The more you try to get working software loaded up on the environments where it's really going to be used, by real users, using real data, the more likely it is that people that you didn't even know existed are going to jump out from behind palm trees and say "you're doing it wrong."
+The more you try to get working software loaded up on the environments where it's going to be used, by real users, using real data, the more likely it is that people that you didn't even know existed are going to jump out from behind palm trees and say "you're doing it wrong."

 In my head, I always imagine the job of getting working software out in the world on a working environment like trying to escape from a prison camp.
 There's only one way to find out what all the traps are that are out there in no man's land, and that's to try to set them off.

 I'm mixing metaphors again aren't I?
 Let's stick with the man behind a tree for a moment.
 Most of those things that the man who jumps out from behind a tree will mention are what are known as "non functional requirements."
 The software needs to be accessible.
 The software needs to be secure.
 The software is covered by some regulator in the industry that you have never heard of.

 Of course, one way to tackle all the rules and regulation man traps that your software might set off is to try to take care of them in the specification before any software gets written.
 But in my experience (and I suspect in the experience of the people who wrote the Agile manifesto) it's very difficult to find out exactly what you can and can't do without trying to do something.
-When you're trying to list these requirements without a piece of working software, you're only really dealing with "known knowns".
+When you're trying to list these requirements without a piece of working software, you're only dealing with "known knowns".
 When you try to get some working software as far as you can through the barbed wire to the outside world, you quickly start to find about "known unknowns" (you knew there would be other security measures out there in no man's land, but you didn't know what they were) but also known unknowns (like the guy jumping out from behind a tree).

 OK.
 This metaphor is in a blender.
 But it still applies.
 Why try to do working software?
 Because if you do a man will jump out from behind a tree and tell you why you can't and the only way to find out what there is in no-man's land that's stopping you and your software from escaping is to get through it.
 Let's move on to the second reason why trying to create working software is a good idea.

-The second reason is this, we might call it the "there's only one way to find out."
-Reason.
-Sometimes it's really important to re-state very simple things.
+The second reason is this, we might call it the "there's only one way to find out," reason.
 How do you find out if you can do something?
 By trying to do it.

 I'm teasing this out from the kind of non-functional requirements, rules and regulations reasons that might be stopping you from getting some software working.
 This is more basic than that.
 These are more basic questions that trying to get working software answers.